juntao/arenztopia/content/tourism.md

 *1000 Arenztopia Roundabout*

 Dripping Cone Flagship Store $$ A huge store filled with the all of the best ice cream flavors that you could imagine.
 Dripping Cone ice cream is a classic staple of Arenztopia and has been since 1920.
 Though Dripping Cone is a ice cream store, in 2020 it joined with a chocolate company and now offers many candies and choclates along with ice cream.
-The shop has many colorful paintings, and it also includes a huge indoor playscape for children with several slides, one waterslide, and real grass.
+The shop has many colorful paintings, and it also includes a huge indoor playscape for children with a waterslide, and real grass.
 *2401 Arenztopia Boulevard*

-NIOP Palace of Cusine $$ One of the biggest resturaunts in Arenztopia, this gargantuan behemoth is 21,780 square feet of all the food from all the cultures you could imagine, from pad thai to hot dogs to haggis to pizza to empanadas to some that you´ve never heard of-it´s all here.
+NIOP Palace of Cusine $$ One of the biggest resturaunts in Arenztopia, this gargantuan behemoth is 21,780 square feet of all the food from all the cultures you could imagine, from pad thai to hot dogs to haggis to pizza to empanadas to some stuff that you've never heard of-it's all here.
 *2700 Arenztopia Boulevard Three*